I have 2 proven ideas to share with you today, to help you achieve more in 2024.

 Here it is.

-- The moment I feel ‘stuck’, I grab the task and focus ONLY on doing the very first step.
+- The moment I feel ‘stuck’ on a task, I take a short walk, and on my return focus ONLY on doing the very first step.

 - I then do that one, small thing.